BELEMMoumouni/SatteliteImageCapture/README.md

 Also, you could check my report to understand the code.

 ## How to run
 This project has been done with IBM optimization CPLEX.
-Her the link to download it : https://www.ibm.com/analytics/cplex-optimizer
+Here the link to download it : https://www.ibm.com/analytics/cplex-optimizer

 ## Subject